Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What property type will give the best return in Cancún over 5 years as of 2026?

-As of early 2026, well-located one- and two-bedroom condos in professionally managed buildings are expected to deliver the best total return over five years in Cancún.
+As of 2026, 2-bedroom condos in strong rental locations are expected to give the best total return in Cancún over the next 5 years.

 How will new infrastructure projects affect property prices in Cancún over 5 years?